With the subscription business model, customers or members pay a set amount each week, month or year, and in return, they get a service in exchange.

 Thus, this is just one of the many strategies Amazon is employing to get more subscribers.

-In addition, all the data provided via those buttons will be a precious asset for Amazon in the long run!
+Also, all the data provided via those buttons will be a precious asset for Amazon in the long run!

 You get toilet paper effortlessly.
 Yet Amazon receives valuable data about you, anywhere at any time.